sassoftware/saspy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
-Also, please run the code and provide all of the output.
-Also, please execute the following and provide all of the output (you only need the print statements in batch mode, not interactive):
+A clear and concise description of the bug.
+Then please show the code and run it providing all of the output (don't just cut snippets out of the output).
+Also, please execute the following and provide all of the output; you only need the print() statements if not running in interactive mode, otherwise they display their info automatically just by submitting the objects/methods:
 ```
 import saspy
 print(saspy)